Avantis-Labs/avantis_trader_sdk/BASE_INTEGRATION_GUIDE.md

 # Avantis on Base: Easy Integration Guide 🚀

-Simple guide to use Avantis Trader SDK on Base.
+Simple guide for Base users.

 1. Setup Provider and Wallet